jclausen/cbmongodb/README.md

 Getting Involved
 ----------------

-Fork -- Commit -- Request a pull, either to the upstream project or to this one (upstream changes are merged weekly).
+Fork -- Commit -- Request a pull, contributions are welcome.
 For bug fixes and feature additions, commits with unit tests written (cbmongodb/tests/specs/) would be peachy.
+Feel free to add issues or feature suggestions as they arise in your development.

 ------------------------------------------------------------